-In this piece I will be carrying on from my piece about researching antique clock makers, I suggested visiting the 17th/18th century church in the town your grandfather clock was built.
-Clockmakers often repaired the local church clock.
+In this piece I will be carrying on from researching antique clock makers.
+I suggested visiting the 17th/18th century church in the town your grandfather clock was built.
+Clock makers often repaired the local church clock.
 These public clocks used what we call Turret clock movements to operate a series of dials in the church tower.

 Most churches generally had a clock in the tower.
 A turret clock is the technical name for any large exterior public clock.
 These clocks can be in churches, town halls, banks, stable blocks, pretty much anywhere.
 We have installed these in homes and shops as a centre piece.

 Modern day clocks like this may use electric motors to drive the hands.
 All antique turret clocks have a large mechanical movement, the frame is normally made of cast iron.
 The movement is driven by large weights and a large pendulum.
 Normally the escapement will beat 1 1/4 seconds or more, this is why you will not normally see seconds hands on these public clocks.
 The public only ever normally see the clock dial, which again is normally a cast iron dial, with counter balanced clock hands.
 The hands will need to be counter balanced to stop them swinging down to the six o’clock position and stopping the clock.
 For more information e.mail mePendulumClocks@aol.com.